SpaceFace15/frugal-u-docs/README.md

  ### **UPDATE an Existing Resource**
 > PUT http://localhost:1337/api/financial-resources/:id

 *Updates a resource permanently from the system.
 Only available if the user has proper permissions.
-Replace :id with the unique ID of the resource you want to update.*
+Replace: id with the unique ID of the resource you want to update.*

 <br></br>